CircuitProApp/CircuitPro/README.md

 <p>One built with style, ease of use, and intuitive workflows at its core?
 These are the principles that <strong>Circuit Pro</strong> is built on.
 Our goal is to make PCB design not only accessible to everyone, but also a delightfully seamless experience on the Mac.</p>

+## Contributing

+Be part of the next revolution in PCB design by contributing to the project.
+This is a community-led effort, so we welcome as many contributors who can help.
+Read the [Contribution Guide](https://github.com/CircuitProApp/CircuitPro/blob/main/CONTRIBUTING.md) for more information.

+## Community

+Join our growing community on [Discord](https://discord.gg/DS89GgqA8G) and [GitHub Discussions](https://github.com/orgs/CircuitProApp/discussions) where we discuss and collaborate on all things CodeEdit.
+Don't be shy, jump right in and be part of the discussion!